douggarding/wheninrome/README.md

 # When in Rome

 When in Rome is a simple RESTful web service that was built as a simple exercise to practice and demonstrate my understanding of basic web service technology.
 There is a single GET endpoint that takes an integer and returns its value as a Roman numeral.
-As a simple exercise, the funcationality and breadth of this project is limited in scope and is intended to be run locally.
+As a simple exercise, the functionality and breadth of this project is limited in scope and is intended to be run locally.

 ## Building and Running the project